Sulaymannjai/battleship/README.md

     Manual Testing and Code Validation
     Manual testing procedures, including PEP validators, were employed to validate the code.
 Test cases covered a wide range of scenarios, ensuring the application's correctness and reliability.

+## Target Audience and Purpose
+    This Game is designed for individuals of all ages who enjoy strategic board games.
+Its purpose is to provide an immersive and enjoyable gaming experience, allowing players to challenge their logical thinking in a fun and interactive way.

 ### Credit
     Credit to my mentor Can, slack community, YouTube and peps.python.org.